Our research is editorially independent but we

 An area full of history and charm, the South is dotted with beautiful towns worthy of exploration.
-These small Southern towns are known for their warm and friendly locals, enticing regional cuisine and historic streets that lead to scenic, uncrowded landscapes.
+These small towns in the U.S. are known for their warm and friendly locals, enticing regional cuisine, and historic streets that lead to scenic, uncrowded landscapes.
 For your next vacation, consider traveling below the Mason-Dixon Line to one of these charming small towns in the South.

 One of the oldest towns in South Carolina, Beaufort was voted the “Small Town We Love” by Southern Living Magazine.
 It’s easy to see why with its inland rivers that meet the sea, the Spanish Moss Trail and historic downtown with waterfront restaurants.
 Get to know the area on a walking tour or hop on the water and enjoy a dolphin-watching cruise, then fuel up with sea-to-table cuisine or take a quiet stroll along the streets lined with live-oak trees and antebellum-style mansions.